CASGIS/Sentiment_COVID-19/README.md

 The materials in this repository allow users to reproduce the data analysis and figures appearing in the paper.

-If you have questions or suggestions, please contact Jianghao Wang at wangjh@mit.edu | wangjh@lreis.ac.cn
+If you have questions or suggestions, please contact Jianghao Wang at wangjh@lreis.ac.cn

 ## Computational requirement
 - R 4.0+